 - Weak unreliable grip.

 - Excruciating pain when you twist your wrist

-- This muscle can compress the radial nerve causing numbing and tingling in the hand and fingers.
+- This muscle can cause numbing and tingling in the hand and fingers.

 Where Are The Extensor Carpi Radialis Brevis Muscles Located?